Frog Park (Rockridge-Temescal Greenbelt): Names

 The park has two official names: the Rockridge-Temescal Greenbelt, and Frog Park.
 The park has also been known as the Greenbelt, the Rockridge/Temescal Park, Temescal Creek Park, or sometimes the Creekside Greenbelt Park.
 It encompasses two older and smaller parks: the Hardy Park and Redondo Park, later also known as Big Frog and Little Frog respectively.

 The community group that championed the creation of the larger park initially called themselves Friends of the Rockridge/Temescal Park and also FOG as an acronym for Friends of the Greenbelt.
-With the design they were envisioning in the 2000's including the revival of the Temescal creek, and inspired by the amphibious ecosystem it represented, someone proposed that their acronym be modified to FROG, and that the name of the association be adapted to fit it: Friends of the Rockridge/Temescal Greenbelt.
+With the design they were envisioning in the 2000s including the revival of the Temescal creek, and inspired by the amphibious ecosystem it represented, someone proposed that their acronym be modified to FROG, and that the name of the association be adapted to fit it: Friends of the Rockridge/Temescal Greenbelt.
 The name Frog Park was popularly adopted and a few years later the City of Oakland also officially recognized it.